balcsida/hosting-redirect/README.md

 # WeDeploy Simple Redirect

-An example of a simple redirect with environment variables using an NGINX Alpine (mainline) container.
+An example of a simple redirect with environment variables using an NGINX Alpine container.
 Keep in mind that this is not just a redirection, but a rewrite, so `https://service-project.wedeploy.io/docs` will be `https://wedeploy.com/docs`

 ## Instructions